dthyresson/thyresson-io/src/content/blog/midd-comps-arcadia-oral-exam.md

 ---
 title: 'Arcadia by Tom Stoppard, Oral Exam Passages'
 description: 'Passages from Arcadia by Tom Stoppard for my English Comprehensive Oral Exam at Middlebury College in 1996.'
-pubDate: '2025-02-09'
+pubDate: '1997-01-09'
-updatedDate: '2025-02-09'
+updatedDate: '1997-01-09'
 heroImage: '/arcadia-oral-landscape.png'
+tags:
+  [
+    'Oral Exam',
-tags: ['Oral Exam', 'Passages', 'English']
+    'Passages',
+    'English',
+    'Arcadia',
+    'Tom Stoppard',
+    'Middlebury College',
+  ]
 ---

-Passages from Arcadia by Tom Stoppard for my English Comprehensive Oral Exam at Middlebury College in 1996.
+**_Note: As part of the English major at Middlebury College, we had written and oral exams as part of Comps.
+I chose these passages from Tom toppard's Arcadia.
+I don't remember what I said, but I found some notes which I've included below._**

 ## Passage One